Boobs and a Homeless Guy. Mystical!

 Mystic: Expensive and touristy.

-Mystic is also home to Mystic Pizza, which if you are insane or from Iowa, is awesome.
+Mystic is also home to Mystic Pizza, which if you are from Iowa, is awesome.

 *I just made that up and I don’t feel like checking its veracity.

 We went on a Stonington adventure that took in many of the aforementioned sites and places.
-After lunch, I suggested we mosey on over to the MAC because, why not?
+After lunch, I suggested we mosey on over to the MMoA because, why not?

 Because we have a rambunctious two-year-old and a difficult special needs seven-year-old?
 And art galleries are often places for quiet reflection?
 Bah.
 The boys like their art as much as the next guy.
 And I promised them boobs.